 Welcome to my website! 👋 I am a PhD student at the Computational Linguistics Group of the University of Groningen and member of the InDeep consortium, working on user-centric interpretability for neural machine translation.
 I am also the main developer of the Inseq library.
 My supervisors are Arianna Bisazza, Malvina Nissim and Grzegorz Chrupała.

-My research focuses on interpretability for NLP models, in particular to the benefit of end-users and by leveraging human behavioral signals.
-I am also passionate about social applications of machine learning, ethical AI, and open source collaboration.
+My research focuses on interpretability for generative language models, with a particular interest to end-users’ benefits and the usage of human behavioral signals.
+I am also into causality topics and open source collaboration.

 The first CLIP model pretrained on the Italian language.

 A semantic browser for SARS-CoV-2 and COVID-19 powered by neural language models.

 Generating letters with a neural language model in the style of Italo Svevo, a famous italian writer of the 20th century.